Ghegs: Culture

 After the Tanzimat reforms in the second half of the 19th century, aiming to gain influence over Catholic Albanians, Austria-Hungary, with Ottoman approval, opened and financed many schools in the Albanian language, and Franciscan seminaries and hospitals, and trained native clergy, which all resulted in the development of literature in the Albanian language.
 The culture of the Ghegs blossomed at the beginning of 20th century.
 Gjergj Fishta and the Scutarine Catholic School of Letters led by Fishta significantly contributed to this blossoming.
 The Ghegs are known for their epic poetry.

 The revival of Catholicism among Albanians gave a new and important impulse to the rise of Gheg culture.

 Physical anthropology

-The Gheg Albanians have been described as immensely tall people with the height for the average male ranging from 183–187 cm with round, hyper-brachycephalic heads, long faces, broad chests, robust builds, convex-shaped noses, and flat skulls.
+Gheg Albanian men are immense tall, these individuals normally stand 183 cm (6 ft 0 in) on average, as seen in most regions in Kosovo, characterized by long limbs, a strong skeletal framework, and well-developed musculature, resulting in a generally spare and lean build.
+The face is thin and bony, of moderate dimensions, yet set within a distinctly hyperbrachycephalic cranial structure, producing a short and broad head that is often flattened posteriorly.
+Facial features include a long, narrow, aquiline nose.
+Facial hair is typically well developed, with mustache and beard present and varying in color.
+Skin tone is light, eye color is mixed, and body hair is only moderately developed.